 Other benefits, including those coming from private disability insurance policies or workers’ compensation benefits from an employer, can be used while receiving SSDI benefits.
 Medicare is also an option after receiving disability benefits for more than 24 months.
 This can be great news for many people, but not all.
 For more options, you should get in touch with a social security disability lawyer.

-Contact a Social Security Disability Lawyer
+Contact A Social Security Disability Lawyer

 Understanding the legal loopholes and hurdles involved with the Social Security process can be painstaking, to say the least.
 Instead of dealing with them on your own, you should therefore look for professional help where you can.

 Having spent many years advocating for disabled workers throughout the Southern California area, our team at the Law Offices of Dr. Bill LaTour can definitely help you claim necessary SSDI benefits.
-For more information on how a social security disability lawyer can help you, contact one of our representatives today.
+For more information on how a social security lawyer can help you, contact one of our representatives today.